CELEBRATE THE FGB!

 Thus, if your ancestry includes a Foreign Protestant, a governess, watchmaker, Mennonite or Protestant from the Montbéliard region, you may be interested in what the tourism office has to offer.
 If you arrive on a weekend without having contacted anyone in advance and with none of your research to hand, your visit will be a failure.
 If, however, you prepare your family history, preferably with photographs, clearly formulate your research questions and know the places you would like to visit, then Madame Boilaux and the staff of the tourism office can help to make your visit a success, taking advantage of their well-established network within the religious, genealogical and historical communities.
+(2020 Update: Mme.
+Boilaux has retired.
+You may now contact Mme.
+Deborah Reichert, who encourages you to contact the Tourism Office via the e-mail given below.)
 Given enough time to prepare, she can arrange:

 - Accommodation and transport

 - Visits to relevant churches, synagogues or temples, with the possibility of attending a service and meeting the community